flywheel-jp/mouseion/README.md

 ### Start Development Server

-At first, you need to install gcloud SDK and log in with a GCP account that has permissions on the `flywheel-mouseion` project.
+At first, you need to install gcloud SDK and log in with a GCP account that has permissions on the associated project.
+When it comes to FLYWHEEL, it is `flywheel-mouseion` project.

 Then run `yarn dev` to start local server: